Thank you for your interest in Baylor Law.

-The University: Baylor University is a private Christian university and a nationally ranked research institution, consistently listed with highest honors among The Chronicle of Higher Education’s “Great Colleges to Work For.”
+The University: Baylor University is a private Christian university and a nationally ranked, tier one research institution, consistently listed with highest honors among The Chronicle of Higher Education’s “Great Colleges to Work For.”
 The University is recruiting new faculty with a deep commitment to excellence in teaching, research and scholarship.
-Baylor seeks faculty who share in our aspiration to become a tier one research institution while strengthening our distinctive Christian mission as described in our academic strategic plan, Illuminate (baylor.edu/illuminate).
+Baylor seeks faculty who share in our dedication to teaching and research while strengthening our distinctive Christian mission as described in our academic strategic plan, Illuminate (baylor.edu/illuminate).
 As the world’s largest Baptist University, Baylor offers over 40 doctoral programs and has more than 17,000 students from all 50 states and more than 85 countries.

 The primary teaching responsibility includes electives in the areas of transactional, commercial, or business areas based upon Baylor Law’s curricular needs and the applicant’s experience.
 Such courses could include real estate finance, construction, oil & gas/alternative energy, debt financing, business succession planning, individual or entity income taxation, nonprofit organizations, digital/cybersecurity, elder law/special needs, retirement, international business transactions, international trade, consumer protection, bankruptcy, creditors remedies, negotiable instruments/payment systems, franchising, sports law, healthcare.